senthil338/Software-Engineer-Interview/README.md

   - FTP (File Transfer Protocol)
   - SMTP (Simple mail transport Protocol)
   - HTTP
+  - UDP

+##### DIFFERENCE BETWEEN TCP AND UDP
+TCP (Transmission Control Protocol) is connection oriented, whereas UDP (User Datagram Protocol) is connection-less.
+This means that TCP tracks all data sent, requiring acknowledgment for each octet (generally).
+UDP does not use acknowledgments at all, and is usually used for protocols where a few lost datagrams do not matter.
+Because of acknowledgments, TCP is considered a reliable data transfer protocol.
+It ensures that no data is sent to the upper layer application that is out of order, duplicated, or has missing pieces.
+It can even manage transmissions to attempt to reduce congestion

+    The primary uses for UDP include service advertisements, such as routing protocol updates and server availability, one-to-many multicast applications, and streaming applications, such as voice and video, where a lost datagram is far less important than an out-of-order datagram.*

 ##### Types of Load balancer
   - Application Load Balancer